 To understand why, we must look beneath social scripts into the Jungian map of the psyche—where masculine and feminine are not social roles but symbolic energies guiding individuation.

-Definition: Masculine and feminine energy are biological and psychological forces that shape how life organizes itself—two archetypal currents running through every human psyche.
+Masculine and feminine energy are biological and psychological forces that shape how life organizes itself—two archetypal currents running through every human psyche.

-Hormones, brain structures, and instinct reveal that masculine and feminine energy are rooted in nature long before ideology touches them.
+Modern culture insists gender is a social invention, yet biology tells a different story.
+Hormones, brain structures, and instincts reveal that masculine and feminine energy are rooted in nature long before ideology touches them.

 The masculine current expresses direction, order, and drive.
 The feminine current expresses creation, connection, and renewal.
 Both are necessary, but they are not the same.